n-mouse/tile-ukraine/README.md

 ![](https://cedos.org.ua/data/screenshot.png)

-Work in progress. На разі щоб зробити свою карту, потрібно замінити колонку value у файлі hex_data і, відповідно, функцію color на підходящу. Далі буде.
+Work in progress.
+Reusable chart producing hexagon grid for Ukraine.
+Radius and domain/range for threshhold color scale are configurable.
+Default radius is 20, default domain and range are ridiculous.